rameshagowda/rameshagowda.github.io/_posts/2025-06-05-api-styles.md

       - WebRTC

         Purpose: Facilitates realtime, peer to peer streaming of media (audio, video) and data.
+Ideal for client-side, or browser based applications like in voice chat conversation.

         Underlying Protocol: Uses UDP